tylervernezze/testing-repository/README.md

 ## Dependencies

 - **neo_file_load_hook**: External function that loads a single file.
-This function should be implemented by the user or provided by another module.
+This function should be implemented by the external codebase.

 - **neo_file_num**: External integer variable that holds the number of files to be loaded.
-This variable should be set by the user or provided by another module.
+This variable should be implemented by the external codebase.

 ## Limitations